Daggerstrike/Laser-Defender/README.md

 # Laser-Defender
-Retro space shooter developed with the Unity engine.
-The goal of the game is to blow up the enemy ships and achieve the highest score.
-Grab the power-ups to get a helpful boost, but watch out for the meteors!
+If you want to try out the game, follow the instructions below:
+  1. Download the repository and unzip the folder.
+  2. Grab the Build folder and move it to your desired location.
+  3. Execute the "main.exe" file in the Build folder.